lvtao-sec/lvtao-sec.github.io/_posts/2024-05-07-paper-reading.markdown

 - [Laws of Order: Expensive Synchronization in Concurrent Algorithms Cannot be Eliminated](https://dl.acm.org/doi/pdf/10.1145/1925844.1926442)

 - [Effective Concurrency Testing for Distributed Systems](https://www.cs.columbia.edu/~junfeng/papers/morpheus-asplos20.pdf)
+> Model checking is notoriously for state explosion in concurrency testing even coupled with partial order reduction.
+> So, random work is proposed to randomly  explore interleavings.
+> However, it still exploring some useless orderings.
+> This paper utilizes thread conflicts in historical testing executions to predict future's conflict and thus avoid useless exploration.
+It looks still a kind of order reduction.

 # File systems